James A. Redden Federal Courthouse: Interior

 The 1940 extension and remodeling substantially reconfigured the interior, but for the most part used matching details and materials.
 The axially designed lobbies were changed to a 'C' shape to provide access to the additional area.
 On the first floor, the larger lobby surrounded the old postal workroom on three sides.
 A new postal window wall replaced the original window and screen wall.
 New workroom space filled the addition.
 On the second and third floors, new corridors extended northward to the new office and judicial areas.
 The east corridor led to a new fire escape.
 A small light-well was created at the upper levels to preserve natural lighting for the courtroom through its three large windows and to the postal workroom below was lit through skylights.
 The smaller windows at the courtroom were converted to passageways for judges and witnesses.
 The original vaults and toilet rooms were removed and new ones constructed.
 The stairway was extended to the roof and included a new penthouse.
 Woodwork, doors, and stone matched the 1916 construction.
 The new terrazzo, which replaced the original at the lobby and was used for the corridor extensions on the upper floors, was a substantially different mix design.
 A darker and redder matrix of Tennessee Medium Pink, and Chesapeake Green marble was used.
 Existing wood floors were covered with linoleum.
 The new restrooms were finished with ceramic mosaic tile floors, glazed tile wainscot, new plumbing fixtures, and painted metal partitions.

 Since the 1940 remodel there have been various alterations.
 An extensive remodeling was in undertaken in 1965 shortly after the post office left the building.
-At that time the first floor lobby was removed, the stair enclosed, and the postal workroom converted to office space.
-Upper level offices were also remodeled.
+At that time the first-floor lobby was removed, the stair enclosed, and the postal workroom converted to office space.
+Upper-level offices were also remodeled.
 Other recent changes include the addition of suspended ceilings, fluorescent lighting, HVAC, an interior exit stair at the northeast corner, elevator modifications.
-Another significant remodel occurred in 1994 including converting the first floor lobby back to near original location, mechanical and electrical, provision of holding cells and an elevator to the courtroom, and remodeling of judges chambers.
+Another significant remodel occurred in 1994 including converting the first-floor lobby back to near original location, mechanical and electrical, provision of holding cells and an elevator to the courtroom, and remodeling of judge's chambers.